 Over the last 40 years, mercury has been used in artisanal and small-scale gold mining (ASGM) practices in more than 50 countries.
-Decentralisation, economic turmoil and a 10-fold gold price increase within the period of 1996 to 2002 triggered the modern gold rush.
+Decentralization, economic turmoil and a 10-fold gold price increase within the period of 1996 to 2002 triggered the modern gold rush.
 Many seasonal miners and prospectors in developing countries try their luck in some ASGM hotspot areas due to the promise of these high returns.

 In ASGM activities mercury may be mixed with ore containing traces of gold through the panning process, whole ore amalgamation in sluice boxes, and using ball-mills, trommels or little rotating drums.
-The mercury/gold amalgam resulting from the process is roasted using a blow torch in the burning unit on site, at the gold kiosk and / or in the backyard of the houses.
+The mercury/gold amalgam resulting from the process is roasted using a blow torch in a burning unit on site, at a gold kiosk or in backyards of houses.

-As the amalgam is heated, the mercury vaporises into gaseous form, leaving behind a small amount of gold.
-The mercury vapours are highly toxic if inhaled and can lead to devastating health impacts.
-Most mercury vapour from this type of gold processing enters the atmosphere, contributing to widespread global pollution via atmospheric deposition.
+As the amalgam is heated, the mercury vaporizes into gaseous form, leaving behind a small amount of gold.
+The mercury vapors are highly toxic if inhaled and can lead to devastating health impacts.
+Most mercury vapor from this type of gold processing enters the atmosphere, contributing to widespread global pollution via atmospheric deposition.

-The remaining processed water from ore concentration, in conjunction with mercury, usually will be discharged to the river, on the ground, in ponds or fish ponds, and in rice fields, contributing to the reemission of mercury globally.
+The remaining processed water from ore concentration, in conjunction with mercury, usually will be discharged to the river, on the ground, and into ponds or fish ponds, and/or rice fields, contributing to the re-emission of mercury globally.

 UNEP (2013) identified ASGM as the major anthropogenic source of mercury, accounting for 37% of the total anthropogenic mercury emissions to the global atmosphere.
 Besides the use of mercury, the ASGM sector is also closely linked to deforestation, land degradation and increased social, economic and health problems.
-Kocman et.al (2017) assumed that 50% of total ASGM releases to terrestrial systems are released directly to water.
+Kocman et al. (2017) assumed that 50% of total ASGM releases to terrestrial systems are released directly to water.

 It is well known that the exposure to mercury through inhalation or ingestion may pose a range of serious health impacts, including brain and neurological damages, memory loss, skin rashes, emotional changes, tremors, kidney, heart, vision and respiratory problems, deformation of the foetus and even death.
-Many studies have also shown that mercury pollution from ASGM activities accumulates in the food chain, especially through fish and even through some types of rice.
+Many studies have also shown that mercury pollution via ASGM activities accumulates in the food chain, especially through fish and even through some types of rice.

 Figure 1.
 Estimated releases of Hg from artisanal and small-scale gold mining (ASGM) to terrestrial systems (land and water) and surface runoff class for countries with known ASGM activities.
-Source: Kocman, et al. 2013.
+Source: Kocman, D., et al. 2017.

-ASGM HOTSPOTS AREAS IN MORE THAN 70 COUNTRIES SHOULD BE RECOGNISED AND IDENTIFIED AS ACTIVE AND FUTURE MERCURY CONTAMINATED SITES.
+ASGM HOTSPOT AREAS IN MORE THAN 70 COUNTRIES SHOULD BE RECOGNIZED AND IDENTIFIED AS ACTIVE AND FUTURE MERCURY CONTAMINATED SITES.

 Artisanal and small-scale gold mining is carried out in over 70 countries by approximately 10-15 million miners, including approximately 4-5 million women and children (Telmer and Veiga, 2009).
 More than 20 million people depend on this sector for their livelihood.
-Between 25% and 33% of ASGM miners globally suffer from moderate chronic mercury metallic vapour intoxication (CMMVI) (Steckling, et.al.
-2016).
+Between 25% and 33% of ASGM miners globally suffer from moderate chronic mercury metallic vapor intoxication (CMMVI) (Steckling, et al. 2016).